Frank and Lydia Bergen Foundation

 - Aid worthy students of music to secure complete and adequate musical education

-- Aid organizations in their efforts to present fine music to the public, provided that such organizations are operated exclusively for educational purposes
+- Aid organizations in their efforts to present orchestral music to the public, provided that such organizations are operated exclusively for educational purposes.
+Preference will be given to organizations serving under-resourced communities and those increasing access to classical music for diverse audiences.

 Average giving